KnarfSkidbacke/Course_Discrete_Event_simulation_in_Production/README.md

 # Course_Discrete_Event_simulation_in_Production
-MDH course on discrete event simulation with EXtendsim and Skateboard Factory case study
+MDH course on discrete event simulation with Extendsim and Skateboard Factory case study

+Individual assigment; "Investigation on standard discrete event simulation case examples for the manufacturing industry in order to minimize the modeling effort"